maxwellpettit/docs-test/src/main/markdown/User Management/User Management.md

 #### SSO Type
 SSO, or single-sign-on, is an authentication strategy that allows for the use of a single username and password for authentication.
-Is this external or internal
+Is this external or internal?

 ### Login
   - When a functional subsystem requires a specific authorization the user of the system is prompted to login (link to different section)
   - The login process uses the commerce systems configured Authentication mechanism (link to different section)
-  - When a user has been login in for a configurable time period without activity, the screen is locked

-To log into a user account on Nu commerce, select any function on the main menu and follow the prompted screens to enter a valid user id and password.
-(Select any function -> enter valid user id -> next -> enter valid passowrd -> next)
 ![alt-text](assets/user-login-user-id.png)

 ![alt-text](assets/user-login-user-password.png)

 ### Logout
-To logout of a Nu commerce account, select the icon in the upper right hand corner of the screen, and select 'logout'.
+The logout process allows for a signed in user to exit the commerce system.
 ![alt-text](assets/user-options-logoff.png)

 ### Lock Screen
+- When a user has been login in for a configurable time period without activity, the screen is locked
 - Same user must log back in to continue their work
 - If a manager break the lock, existing transactions are marked as ORPHANED

 ## Authorization

-Each user is assigned to a specific user workgroup which are defined under the usr_workgroup table.
+Each user is assigned to a specific user workgroup which is defined under the usr_workgroup table.
 For example, "Management" and "Retail" are two logical workgroups that can be used to differentiate managers from sale associates.

+### Permissions
-Each workgroup is then assigned permissions in the usr_workgroup_permission table which determine the access that the users in that workgroup have to different functionality in Nu Commerce.
+ Each workgroup is assigned permissions in the usr_workgroup_permission table which determine the access that the users in that workgroup have to different functionality in Nu Commerce.
  The list of possible permissions are found below under [Permissions](users.md#permissions).

-### Permissions
-More details about permissions?

 ### Manager Override
   - When a user is already logged into the system and they attempt to access a functional subsystem that requires a specific authorization